qasim808/Assignments/README.md

 # Codes

-This will include solutions to different problems and small scale programs that I've coded.
+This will include solutions to different problems that I've coded/solved.